 (b) The limited assessment should start with functional groups that have a clear nexus to safe plant operations (e.g., operations, engineering, maintenance) and/or those with known problems (e.g., through the third-party assessment or other means) and be expanded as needed.

 (c) Based on the results of the limited assessment, adjust the scope as appropriate.
 For example, if NRC’s data validate results from the third-party safety culture assessment, then the focus of the graded assessment can be shifted to the licensee’s response to the results, to the extent actions have been conducted or planned.
-However, if there are inconsistencies, the scope of the graded safety culture assessment should be broadened, such as including additional assessment methods and increasing the range of functional groups and/or safety culture being targeted.
+However, if there are inconsistencies, the scope of the graded safety culture assessment should be broadened, such as including additional assessment methods and increasing the range of functional groups and/or safety culture traits being targeted.

 (d) In planning the assessment activities, such as developing the tools and designating assignments, follow the guidance in section 1.b. from Attachment 95003.02 to ensure use of multiple methods/team members so that information is collected independently.

-5. If substantial weaknesses are identified with the licensee’s third-party safety culture assessment or NRC has low confidence in the validity of the licensee’s results, the determination should be made whether the NRC should conduct an independent safety culture assessment in order to gain accurate insights on the contribution of weaknesses in safety culture to licensee performance.
+5. If substantial weaknesses are identified with the licensee’s third-party safety culture assessment or NRC has low confidence in the validity of the licensee’s results, the determination should be made whether the NRC should conduct an independent safety culture assessment in order to gain accurate insights on the contribution of weaknesses in safety culture traits to licensee performance.
 If an independent NRC safety culture assessment is determined to be needed, follow the guidance in Attachment 95003.02 to conduct the assessment.

 b.
 Review Attachment 95003.02 regarding the conduct of NRC’s independent safety culture assessments and Enclosures 95003.02-C through F regarding specific data collection methods.
 Apply the guidance as appropriate (based on the specifics of the case) in planning the graded safety culture assessment and developing the methods and tools.
-Be aware of overlaps between other inspection focus areas and the graded safety culture assessment activities (e.g., in certain safety culture or functional groups), and use the data and insights from the other areas to the extent possible.
+Be aware of overlaps between other inspection focus areas and the graded safety culture assessment activities (e.g., in certain safety culture traits or functional groups), and use the data and insights from the other areas to the extent possible.

 c.
 The lead SCA will provide resource needs to the team, Regional, and program office management.
 Depending on the focus of assessment activities, specific expertise, such as those possessed by Headquarters staff and/or contractors, may be necessary to conduct the graded safety culture assessment effectively.
 The level of resources will depend on the scope and can be affected by the size of the site.
 After resources are identified, the lead SCA will determine the assignment of activities based on the expertise and experience of the SCAs and other inspection team members and hold meetings/briefings as needed to communicate relevant information and assignments.